open-pioneer/trails-openlayers-base-packages/.changeset/red-dots-design.md

 "@open-pioneer/map": patch
 ---

-Apply layer visibilty initially to be consistent with the layer configuration.
+Apply layer visibility initially to be consistent with the layer configuration.